gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 - the `project.ssh_url` key is deprecated in favor of the `project.git_ssh_url` key
 - the `project.http_url` key is deprecated in favor of the `project.git_http_url` key

+Project webhooks allow you to trigger a URL if for example new code is pushed or a new issue is created.
+You can configure webhooks to listen for specific events like pushes, issues or merge requests.
+GitLab will send a POST request with data to the webhook URL.

+In most cases, you'll need to setup your own [webhook receiver](#example-webhook-receiver) to receive information from GitLab, and send it to another app, according to your needs.
+We already have a [built-in receiver](http://docs.gitlab.com/ce/project_services/slack.html) for sending [Slack](https://api.slack.com/incoming-webhooks) notifications _per project_.

 ## Overview

 [Webhooks](https://en.wikipedia.org/wiki/Webhook) are "_user-defined HTTP